Tips for freshening up your front porch area to make the first impression of your home, the best impression!

 5. Buy or DIY a Few Planters

-I bought these self watering planters a few years ago, and I love them.
+I bought self watering planters like these a few years ago, and I love them.
 The self watering makes them virtually maintenance free, which is good, because I often forget to water the plants in containers.

 They felt a bit boxy to me though, so I added these super versatile ones on the steps to soften the boxy planters.